 With ABM, it’s critical to remember that the personas within each account should deliberately be treated very differently.
 Time should be taken to carefully think through how to attract, convert and delight each account.

-As you can see, the process for developing personas is strikingly different across both of these lead gen and business development approaches.
+As you can see, the process for creating buyer personas is strikingly different across both of these lead gen and business development approaches.
 Keeping in mind the alternative ways to go about getting the information you need to develop your personas, and the varying ways in which this information is used, is fundamental to making the marketing you do matter.